pulumi/pulumi/docs/architecture.md

 ## Concepts

-The three top-level architectural abstractions in Mu are:
+The core top-level architectural abstractions in Mu are:

-* **Stack**: A static blueprint, or "type", that describes a topology of cloud resources.
+* **Stack**: A static blueprint describing some specific topology of cloud resources.
 * **Service**: An instantiation of a Stack, grouping zero to many services, each with an optional API, together.
 * **Cluster**: A dynamic collection of zero to many Stacks deployed together into a shared hosting environment.
 * **Workspace**: A static collection of zero to many Stacks managed together in a single source repository.